hassanjawwad12/golang-from-ground-up/README.md

 ### Loops and Switch
 * If u want to get out of the loop and do further processing dont use switch as u cannot break in default.

+### Pacakges
+* Two packages declaration is now allowed in the same folder
+* Function name which needs to be exported should always be capital in a package